People who think they are GOOD at networking often are NOT. On the flip side, people who think they are BAD at it, are doing better than they think!!

 Recently I was approached at an event by a woman who is clearly excited about her new business.
 She walked up, started talking, handed me lots of promo material, took my card, and then walked away.
 I was stunned.
 I watched her “work” the room like that.
 Then she called me later asking to meet up.
 Uh, not sure I want to return that call.
 Would you?

-Maybe I should call her back and offer her a little free advice, or better yet, a spot in my natural networking course, where we focus on listening and making meaningful connections.
+Maybe I should call her back and offer her a little free advice, or better yet, some marketing coaching.
 Hmm.

 Networking Is NOT About “Gift of Gab”